 - 1.5 cups pre-cooked quinoa

 - 3 Tablespoons cilantro leaves chopped

 - In a large skillet, heat vegetable broth, onion, and garlic and cook until for 3 mins.

 - Add corn and zucchini and cook for another 2-3 mins.

-- Add beans, drained tomatoes, chili powder, paprika, salt, and pepper and cook for about 5 minutes.
-If you need more liquid, add some of the reserved tomato juice.
+- Add beans, tomatoes, chili powder, paprika, and pepper and cook for about 5 minutes.
+If you need more liquid, you can add some of the tomato juice or some veggie broth/water.

-- Add in cooked quinoa to skillet and fluff with fork until quinoa is heated.
+- Turn off heat and add in cooked quinoa to skillet and fluff with fork until quinoa is heated through.

-- Remove from heat and add the avocado, cilantro, and lime.
+- Remove from heat top with add the avocado, cilantro, and lime juice.